Colon Cancer Treatment in Germany

 Targeted Therapies

 Modern colon cancer treatment in Germany goes beyond “one-size-fits-all.”
-Through genetic tumor analysis, doctors identify mutations such as VEGF and EGFR pathways, and prescribe targeted agents that block tumor growth and angiogenesis.
+Through targeted therapies and genetic tumor analysis, doctors identify mutations such as VEGF and EGFR pathways, and prescribe targeted agents that block tumor growth and angiogenesis.
 This precision medicine allows therapy to be more effective while sparing healthy tissues.

 Pioneering Immunotherapy: Dendritic Cell Vaccines